 Where to go on Holiday in April

-As April arrives, the northern hemisphere gets its A-game on.
-Snow thaws, blossoms appear and pavements are lined with the bright green of new leaves.
-In the more tropical regions, the temperature evens out and beaches are in their prime.
-Here’s our list of the best places to go on holiday in April, and don’t forget, there are plenty more ideas for where to go right now in our last-minute travel deals section for more inspiring springtime and Easter breaks.
+As April arrives, the northern hemisphere takes off its winter coat.
+Snows thaw, blossoms appear and pavements are punctuated by the bright green of new leaves on the trees.
+In the more tropical regions, temperatures even out and beaches are in their prime.
+Here's our list of the best places to go on holiday in April -- and don't forget to check out our last-minute travel deals section for more inspiring springtime and Easter breaks.

 Best for a City Break

 Ah, Bruges in the springtime.
-The temperature takes a sharp turn upwards, the snow melts, the clouds clear.
 Your chances of being rained out or snowed in are pretty slim, although you’ll still need a coat and scarf.
-But that’s a small price to pay for the great deals, short lines, and peace and quiet you’ll find at this time of year.
-Peak season only really begins after April.
+But that’s a small price to pay for the great deals, short queues and peace and quiet you’ll find at this time of year -- peak season only really begins after April.

 Bruges is a great place to bid farewell to winter.
-You can stroll along the picturesque canals, past charming architecture and cobbled alleys as the weeping willows get greener by the day.
-It’s nice and compact too, making it a great city to explore on foot.
+You can stroll along the picturesque canals and past charming architecture and cobbled alleys as the weeping willows get greener by the day.
+It’s nice and compact, too, making it a great city to explore on foot.

 A spring break wouldn’t be complete without some blooms, and Amsterdam has those in abundance.
 If you want to feel like spring has well and truly sprung, this is the place to go.
 The city is awash with colour, and the air swirls with tiny blossoms.